WORKING FOR A SUSTAINABLE FUTURE

 Alan has also been the President of the European Federation of Recycling (EFR) and Vice President of the Bureau International of Recycling (BIR).

-Michael became Managing Director of Mayside Recycling following its acquisition by Guernsey Recycling (1996) Ltd. He developed the business and led the team in installing a state-of-the-art MRF system in the Mayside factory to process kerbside/co-mingled waste material.
+Michael became Managing Director of Mayside Recycling following its acquisition by Guernsey Recycling (1996) Ltd. He developed the business and led the team in installing a state-of-the-art MRF system in the Mayside Recycling facility to process kerbside/co-mingled waste material.

-He played a central role in negotiating Guernsey Recycling’s acquisition of Island Waste, including the fund raise with new investors.
-Upon completion of this deal Michael became Managing Director of GRG.
-He has led the integration of Island Waste into GRG and the subsequent acquisitions of waste collection and a E-Waste businesses.
+Michael played a central role in negotiating Guernsey Recycling’s acquisition of Island Waste, including the fund raise with new investors.
+Upon completion of this deal Michael became Managing Director of GRG (the new trading name of Guernsey Recycling (1996)).
+Michael has subsequently set the strategic direction of the business and led the acquisitional and organic growth of the group, developing GRGs presence in the jurisdictions of Jersey, Cayman Islands and the UK.

 Matt has worked within the recycling industry for over 20 years primarily within the scrap metal sector.
 During that time he has worked for various scrap metal businesses in the UK including European Metal Recycling, one of the largest scrap metal recyclers in the world.